Studying online

 - Description

-Evidence is about the adversarial trial which is our society's primary, ultimate mechanism for determining disputed facts for the purpose of assigning legal liability.
-The study of the rules of evidence is an examination of procedure and substance.
-The unit looks at a set of rules which determine the process of a trial and which embodies theories of knowledge and morality—How best do we arrive at a truth?
-How best do we balance truth and fairness?
+Evidence is about the adversarial trial, which is non-Aboriginal Australia's most formal – its ultimate – dispute resolution mechanism.
+It provides a means of determining disputed facts in order to assign legal liability, which is then the basis for an exercise of State (societal) power.
+This unit looks at evidence law as a set of rules which determine the process of a trial.
+The study of the rules of evidence is an examination of both substance and procedure.
 At a trial, two conflicting stories are told and after hearing the stories, a fact-finder (jury, judge or magistrate) must say 'yes' or 'no' to the story told by the prosecution/plaintiff.
-It matters, in determining that 'yes' or 'no', what information the fact-finder is allowed to hear, what use they are allowed to make of what they hear, and even how sure they need to be in order to say 'yes'.
-It is the rules of evidence which determine these things.
-Students learn the major rules of evidence governing a trial in Western Australia and make comparisons with rules from other jurisdictions.
-They extend skills of case analysis, legal reasoning and statutory interpretation by considering hypothetical scenarios—Is certain evidence admissible?
+It matters, in determining that 'yes' or 'no', what information the fact-finder is allowed to be shown, what use they are allowed to make of what they are shown, and even how sure they need to be in order to say 'yes'.
+It is the rules of evidence which determine these matters.
+Students learn the major rules of evidence governing a trial.
+They extend skills of case analysis, legal reasoning and statutory interpretation by considering hypothetical scenarios.
+Is certain evidence admissible?
 If so, how can it be used and by whom?
 Is there enough evidence?
 Can it be countered?
-Students extend skills of legal reasoning and critical analysis by exploring the concept of a fair trial as it appears in specific principles and underpins the system of evidence rules as a whole.
+Students engage in critical analysis by exploring the concept of a fair trial as it appears in specific principles and underpins the system of evidence law as a whole.

 - Credit